-A foam roller is a great tool for giving yourself a well-deserved massage between RMT appointments.
-While foam rolling isn’t always the most comfortable process, it’s great for releasing the knots and adhesions in your muscles that have built up over time.
+When you use a foam roller correctly, it’s a great tool for giving yourself a well-deserved massage between RMT appointments.
+While it isn’t always the most comfortable process, foam rolling is great for releasing the knots and adhesions in your muscles that have built up over time.

 So where do you start?